gracefulife/clova-developer-guide/en/Design/Design_Guideline_For_Client_Hardware.md

 The following guidelines must be followed when providing sound effects.

-* Use the provided sound effect source without any alterations.
+* It is recommended that the provided sound effects are used without any alteration.
 * Other sound effects may be added depending on your UX policies or for appropriate situations.
 * Users must be able to recognize each situation by the sound.
 * The sound effects must be consistent with the light effects or screen states.